mtraeger/sensortag-dmx/readme.md

+# Sensortag DMX

+Control your DMX light with a TI Sensortag.

+## Hardware Info

+Developed with TI CC2541 SensorTag Dev Kit via sensortag node library.

+## Hints

-maybe replace bluetooth-hci-socket directory in node_modules by @abandonware/bluetooth-hci-socket -> copy their directory to root of node_modules...
+Maybe replace bluetooth-hci-socket directory in node_modules by @abandonware/bluetooth-hci-socket -> copy their directory to root of node_modules if installation of original bluetooth-hci-socket dependency fails...

-or use older node version with e.g. docker (node 8 should work maybe)
+Or use older node version with e.g. docker (node 8 should work maybe)

-run as root...
+Run scripts as root on linux...